dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-07-Military-Inheritance-Scam.md

 - The domain **uwv.nl** belongs to the Netherlands (.nl)
 - The message claims to be from a U.S. Marine in Iraq

+There is no logical connection between a Dutch domain and a deployed U.S. military officer.

+---

+### 3. Classic Advance-Fee Scam Pattern (419)

+The structure of the email follows a well-known advance-fee fraud format:

+- Claims discovery of hidden money
+- Mentions Saddam’s palace to add credibility
+- Offers $500,000
+- Requests assistance transferring funds
+- Moves conversation to a personal email address